 A button group can be either horizontal or vertical in its orientation.
 By default, a button group is horizontal.
-The vertical option should be reserved for when horizontal space is limited.
+Use vertical option when horizontal space is limited.

 From the design point of view, each component has a number of options.
 These options and their names are platform agnostic, and each implementation should adapt these to fit into their framework.

 yes / no